fortify-ps-sandbox/FortifyImportExportUtility/README.md

 Documentation:

-* For users: Describe plugin system
+* For users:
-    * Optimize installation by removing unneeded plugins
+    * Describe plugin system, optimize installation by removing unneeded plugins
+	* Explain terminology, 'release' is used for both SSC version and FoD release
+	* Troubleshooting; common error messages and solutions
+	    * How to identify which plugins have been loaded
+		* How to resolve configuration issues
 * For developers: Describe architecture
 	* Scheduled run vs run-once
 	* Modifyable property scope